 First thing you need to do is figure out what arrows you need.
 I recently changed up my arrows after using the Easton FMJ – 340 for years.
 I decided to really get accurate and improve my FOC from 6%.
 Yes…6%!
 I use an app on Archers Advantage to decide on the arrow, shaft spine, FOC, and all that important stuff to make sure I make the best arrows I can.

-- Prep the arrow for installing veins.
+7. Prep the arrow for installing vanes.
 I use a medium/high grit sandpaper.
-Just make sure you do a few rubs on the arrow where the veins will go.
+Just make sure you do a few rubs on the arrow where the vanes will go.
 Then clean off the dust with a paper towel and some alcohol.

 I’ll continue to put HOW TO info, but this is a start for you to follow.
 Once done you should have a great arrow!